 The Fair Housing Act was originally passed in 1968 to protect buyers and renters from discrimination from sellers and landlords by making it unlawful to refuse the sale or rental of a property to persons included under the category of a protected class.
 The Fair Housing Act prohibits discrimination against persons based on their race, color, religion, sex, national origin, disability, or familial status in the sale, rental, and financing of housing.
-Additionally, the City of Scranton passed an ordinance in 2003 protecting persons against discrimination based on sexual orientation.
+Additionally, the City of Scranton law includes the protection of persons from discrimination based on sexual orientation, ancestry, gender identity, marital status, and age.